pcsubirachs/lnbook/my_notes.md

     "payment_index": "3",
     "failure_reason": "FAILURE_REASON_NONE"
 }
 ```

 If this doesn't work immediately, wait 5 to 10 minutes for more blocks to be mined.

 That's it!
-You've now connected multiple nodes and executed a script that allowed Alice to pay Dina 10,000 sats instantly.
+You've now connected multiple nodes and executed a script that allowed Alice to pay Dina 10,000 sats instantly with a payment that routed around the entire network!

 ## Extra Challenges